xiangshen-dk/workshop-building-secure-apis/docs/usage-plan.md

   ![](../images/5C-find-api-key.png)

-You should now see the request go through
+You should now see the request go through.

 ## Extra credit